Politcal Notebook: SF Pride courts sports teams

 Homophobia in sports, both on the field and off, has been a hot topic of late, garnering widespread media coverage.

-It has also caught the attention of officials with the San Francisco LGBT Pride Celebration Committee, who are courting the area's professional sports teams.
+It has also caught the attention of officials with the San Francisco LGBT Pride Celebration Committee, who courting the area's professional sports teams.

 They are seeking greater partnerships with the San Francisco 49ers football team, the World Series champion San Francisco Giants baseball team, and the Golden State Warriors basketball team, whose owners want to build a brand new arena along the city's waterfront on a dilapidated pier.